CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_02.md

 ![move note](images/song_02_4.png)

-!!! tip "Move Note with Parameters"
+### Move Note with Parameters

 After selecting notes, drag with the mouse or move them with ++up++ or ++down++ keys, and the pitch will automatically follow their change.

 Use the [Collectively Selection Tool](../song_05) to specify the range, and then move them, the notes in the selection range will move together with their parameters.

+!!! tip "Automatic collectively selection and how to evade"

     If you move notes which have been adjusted parameters, they will automatically be collectively selected and the parameters will follow, even if you move them with a tool other than the collectively selection tool.
 At this time, if you hold down the ++alt++ key and move a note vertically, this note will not be collectively selected, and the adjusted pitch will remain in the original place.